noirblue/IsaacCLupus_mnemosyn_spec/ARCHITECTURE.md

 - **REST**: `/api/ingest`, `/api/query`, `/api/remember`, `/api/graph`, `/api/audit`
 - **CLI**: `jarvis-kb init|ingest|compile|query|audit|serve`

+### Implementation Notes
+The reference implementation may use a Rust core engine for the schema, job queue, graph, and API surface, with Python satellite processes for document extraction and LLM client glue.
+This maximizes performance where it matters and leverages Python's ecosystem where it dominates.
 ## Concurrency Model
 A priority job queue prevents Ollama deadlock:
 1. Chat queries (interactive, latency-sensitive)